RobertDWhite/WhiteMatterTech/content/posts/pages-mcp/index.md

 ### Writing files without getting owned

-Because `deploy_site` accepts arbitrary paths from an LLM, path traversal is the obvious risk.
-Every path goes through one helper that resolves it and confirms it is still inside the site root:
+Because `deploy_site` accepts arbitrary paths from an LLM, path traversal is the principal risk.
+Every path passes through one helper that resolves it and confirms that it remains inside the site root:

 ```python
 def _safe_member(root: Path, rel: str) -> Path: